OleksiiKachan/xml-and-js/module-4/assignments/assignment_Jaydenn(Ching-Ting)_Chang.md

 For item number, we select the item_number under catalog_item.
 Full xpath = //catalog/product/catalog_item/item_number

-**Apparently xsl will automatically add a / in the beginner of the select content.**
+**Note:** Apparently xsl will automatically add a / in the beginner of the select content.

 For price, we select the price tag under catalog_item.
 Full xpath = //catalog/product/catalog_item/price

 For gender, we want to output different text based on the attribute, so here I use xsl:choose (case switch) statement.
 When the attribute gender equals to Women, output W, and when it's Men, output M. Here I assume the xml will always provide the gender as either Women or Men.
 The xpath to gender attribute = //catalog/product/catalog_item/@gender

-**The "test" tests the attribute content against the condition and gives a boolean result**
+**Note:** The "test" tests the attribute content against the condition and gives a boolean result

 ![image info](../assets/table_number_price_gender.png)

 6. Next, is to create content for the small size column.
-To create a subtable, add <table> inside <td>.
+To create a subtable, add table inside td.

 Then, to iterate through each color_swatch under size attribute filtered to Small.
 Full xpath = //catalog/product/catalog_item/size[@description='Small']/color_swatch